hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 --set oap.env.SW_OTEL_RECEIVER_ENABLED_OC_RULES="k8s-cluster\,k8s-service\,k8s-node"
 ```

 After running above commands, t﻿he Apache SkyWalking is installed to the Kubernetes cluster's namespace *skywalking*.
-It creates the *elasticsearch* as the `StatefulSet`, running a pod on each worker node.
-It runs the Apache SkyWalking Observability Analysis Platform (OAP) with replicas as 2 to provide high availability to the pods.
+It creates the *elasticsearch* as the `StatefulSet` resource, running a pod on each worker node.
+It runs the Apache SkyWalking OAP with replicas as 2 to provide high availability.

-T﻿he last two options enable the *OpenTelemetry* receiver and define the metrics for Kubernetes service, service instance and endpoint.
+T﻿he last two options, *oap.env.SW_OTEL_RECEIVER=default* & *oap.env.SW_OTEL_RECEIVER_ENABLED_OC_RULES="k8s-cluster,k8s-service,k8s-node"*, enable the *OpenTelemetry* receiver and define the metrics for Kubernetes service, service instance and endpoint.
 It requires Apache SkyWalking OAP to have access to Kubernetes API server to query the metadata.

 You can check the detailed Apache SkyWalking installation by typing the following *kubectl* command: